What They’re Saying About T.K. O’NEILL

 From Canadian Chapters.Indigo review: “A beautiful scene in the wilderness—hiding some grisly secrets… mystery writer (T.K.
 O’Neill) combines the traditional hard-boiled style of James Cain to create a harrowing story of devil worship, death, lawlessness and crime…”

-From Reader Weekly: “(Keith Waverly), like an F. Scott Fitzgerald protagonist, remains true to himself to the end… part of O’Neill’s talent… a character that no one likes but everyone wishes well.”
+From Reader Weekly: “…a part of O’Neill’s talent… a character that no one likes but everyone wishes well.”

-“You won’t come away from this novel with a warm feeling for the Sunshine State… if anything, you’ll realize how the suffocating heat of the humid Southland seems to encourage slithering snakes and festering parasites.”
+“You won’t come away with a warm feeling for the Sunshine State… if anything, you’ll realize how the suffocating heat of the humid Southland seems to encourage slithering snakes and festering parasites.”

 From Murphy McGinnis Newspapers: “(T.K.
 O’Neill) throws worlds of hurt at his ne’er-do-well characters… in the spirit of Raymond Chandler… his writing process builds on trouble… the underside of the American Dream… a perfect example of noir…”

 From The Corresponder (Minnesota State University): “(O’Neill) is a writer who isn’t afraid to take chances with his story.
-There are no good guys or bad guys here, and Keith (Waverly) is certainly not the average tortured hero.
-Sparrow lets his characters run wild and take the reader on a fast paced ride.
-Northwoods Standoff feels like classic crime noir with the insanity of a mental ward tossed in for good measure.”
+There are no good guys or bad guys here.
+(O’Neill) lets his characters run wild and take the reader on a fast paced ride.
+Feels like classic crime noir with the insanity of a mental ward tossed in for good measure.”

 From the Lake Superior Sounder: “…his prose soars fast and high and reflects a keen eye for character, plot and setting, and follows the most convoluted stream of events with ease.”

-“While the language and environment entered through this book are in rough-hewn speak, (O’Neill’s) writing has an underlying elegance and his characterization a developed depth.
-Earlier stories of the series have some playful surface dry humor weaving in and out of a tough world context.
+“While the language and environment are in rough-hewn speak, (O’Neill’s) writing has an underlying elegance and his characterization a developed depth.
+There is some playful surface dry humor weaving in and out of a tough world context.
 Expressed through the series and in this book is a substantially perceptive sense of humanity and lost humanity.”

 “While on a wholly different track, and in a style all his own, there are darkened shades reminiscent of David Lindsey, James Lee Burke and John D. McDonald in the Keith Waverly series.”